ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 ```
 Again, we're dealing with another area of the mapbox-gl API: [the layer](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers).
 Like GeoJSON, the shape of this object follows a _styling_ specification.
 There are many ways to style a map layer.

 One-by-one: `source.layer` invokes the `addLayer` method of mapbox-gl itself and passes some options.
 Those options—specifically, the `layer` property—adhere to the [styling specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
-Options are _type_-specific, so there's no saying "this fill type has a circle-radius of 1000".
+Allowed options are _type_-specific, so there's no saying "this fill type should have a `circle-radius` of 1000".
+That doesn't make sense.

 ### All together now
 Here's a run-through of what we did:

+1. Install the addon
-1. Setup a Mapbox.com account and generate an API token
+2. Setup a Mapbox.com account and generate an API token
-2. Add your configuration to your `config/environment.js`
+3. Add your configuration to your `config/environment.js`
-3. Invoke your `<MapboxGL>` map and yield a [block parameter](https://guides.emberjs.com/release/components/block-content/#toc_block-parameters)
+4. Invoke your `<MapboxGL>` map and yield a [block parameter](https://guides.emberjs.com/release/components/block-content/#toc_block-parameters)
-4. Add a `<map.source>`
+5. Add a `<map.source>` inside the map block scope.
-5. Inside that block scope, add a `<source.layer>`
+6. Inside that block scope, add a `<source.layer>`

-Underneath all that are things like lifecycle management.
-That means you can use these components as you would anything else:
+Why all this work?
+Because the addon is dealing with all the "gotchas" that come with lifecycle management.
+That means you can use these components as you would any other component:

 ```hbs
 {{#if this.someCondition}}